 Our classes are non-religious.
 We do not subscribe (and never have done) to any form of guru-worship, we’re here to help you discover and enjoy your own innate wisdom and super-powers.

 How often should I come?

 3 times a week to start to make a difference to mind and body.

 How do I know which class style / level to choose?

 If you’re new to yoga start with Beginners or a Gentle / Wind-down class, to learn the basics safely.
-Once you’re comfortable with the postures and breathing techniques, challenge yourself and move it up a gear to Level 2.
+Once you’re comfortable with the postures and breathing techniques, challenge yourself and move it up a gear.

 Which package or pass should I choose?